ChowNow: History

+In March 2024, it was announced ChowNow had acquired the Victoria, Canada–headquartered point-of-sale food ordering platform, Cuboh, for an undisclosed amount.

 Overview

 ChowNow's online ordering technology enables independent restaurants to take orders via their own branded channels.
 The company was launched in March 2012 at the National Restaurant Show in Chicago and currently partners with thousands of restaurants in 50 states in U.S.

 In addition to operating a consumer-facing platform, ChowNow allows restaurants to individually customize and brand their ordering apps.
 Restaurants can use ChowNow's online ordering technology to take orders directly through their Facebook page and Instagram profile.